calculquebec/CONFETI-2025/README.md

 ## Template Code

 We’ve provided a file called `template_confeti.ipynb` to help you get started.
 It includes the basic setup for running quantum circuits with PennyLane.
 Feel free to modify it to create your own unique circuit!
+To get started with PennyLane, you can also refer to [CIQ-102 Introduction to Programming with PennyLane](https://github.com/calculquebec/ciq102-introduction-pennylane/tree/main/English)